GavinKingcome/milestone-project1/PROJECT_PLAN.md

 ### User Story 1

-**Feature title:** Design and create content for Homepage (Come and see) and 'About' section
+**Feature title:** Design and create content for main page and 'About' section

 As a **visitor,** I want to view information about the park's history and its habitat so that I can learn more about its significance and get a feel for the space.

 #### Acceptance Criteria

-- [ ] The homepage includes an "About" section with text and images.
+- [X] The navigation includes an "About" section with text and images.
 - [ ] The "About" section is accessible from the navigation bar.
 - [ ] Nav bar to include: About, Gallery, Events, Support Us.